Wednesday, 1 June 2022

 Clouds of Witness by DL Sayers Part V

-Parker feels that since the whole business proves that Gerald is innocent, they must do their best to prove it in court and that it should be possible to do so.
+Parker feels that since the whole business proves that Gerald is innocent, they must use the letter to prove it in court.
 Peter is more sympathetic to the unfaithful wife.

 No comments: